We have five factories and 19 years of experience in plant extracts

 Antioxidant Protection

-The antioxidant properties of Citrus bioflavonoids help to neutralize free radicals that can damage skin cells and contribute to the aging process.
+The antioxidant properties of citrus bioflavonoids help to neutralize free radicals that can damage skin cells and contribute to the aging process.
 By scavenging these harmful molecules, bioflavonoids may help to reduce the signs of aging, such as wrinkles and fine lines, and protect the skin from environmental damage.

 Anti-Inflammatory Action